mgadda/swift-parse/README.md

 let program = operation*
 ```

-Now let's execute it and see what parsed:
+Now let's execute it and see what it parsed:
 ```swift
 let (parseTree, unparsed) = program(stringToArray("+[>,]"))
 ```